Diagrammatic Monte Carlo for Dissipative Quantum Impurity Models: Diagrammatic Monte Carlo

 For each configuration, we defined the Monte Carlo weight directly from the hybridization expansion in Eq.~(\ref{eqn:hyb_exp}), as:

 where $sign\left[\m{C}\right]$ includes all the signs (phases) coming from the evolution as well as from the time ordering, while the trace over the impurity degrees of freedom reads

-where $D$ denoted an impurity operator with some flavors $\sigma$ and living in a Hilbert space $\m{H}$($\Tilde{\m{H}}$).
+where $D$ denoted an impurity operator with some spin/orbital index $\sigma$ and living in a Hilbert space $\m{H}$($\Tilde{\m{H}}$).
 The knowledge of the weight $\m{W}\left[\m{C}\right]$ allows in principle to compute any observable acting on the impurity degrees of freedom.
 In fact, starting from Eq.~(\ref{eqn:O_t}) we can in principle rewrite the hybridization expansion and obtain

 where the estimator of local operator has been defined as

 Once the real-time average of a local operator is written like this, it would be natural to sample it using a Monte Carlo method, namely generating a random walk in the configuration space which visit configurations $\m{C}$ with probability $P(\m{C}) = \m{W}[\m{C}] / \sum_{\m{C}^\prime} \m{W}[\m{C}^\prime]$.